My WORK

 Playfully Exploring Big Issues

 Restless and pandemic-weary but very concerned about the state of our world, I began my “Diorama Dramas” project in the late fall of 2022.
 I had an 11×17” lightbox built in my front garden and every ten days or so have been creating a new diorama.
 They explore challenging social or environmental issues with a playful and lighthearted touch, using miniature animals, figures, toys and bright coloured photographic backgrounds.
+I photograph each diorama carefully in my studio before installing it in my garden lightbox, where it remains for 10 days or so.
 Passers-by, often with children in tow, stop to view and discuss the ephemeral creations within the lightbox.
+They sometimes make comments or suggestions on a dry-erase message board which is placed beside the box.
+When the installation period ends, I dismantle the diorama and store all its elements for re-use.

-Over three years, I’ve created over 100 3-D dioramas, using humour and heart to make challenging topics approachable, and I’m still going strong!
-My mission is to spark conversation, reduce anxiety and inspire creative problem-solving among people of all ages.
-Climate, Food Security, Housing and Technology are among the many issues I explore.
+Over three years, I’ve created over 130 3-D dioramas, using humour and heart to make challenging topics relatable, and I’m still going strong!

-In May of 2023, I exhibited 26 dioramas in the CONTACT Photography Festival.
-There were photographs of the dioramas, as well as six 3D ones set up.
-Eight classes from local schools attended the show and participated enthusiastically in discussions and drama sessions on the themes in the dioramas.
-These drama sessions empowered students to engage viscerally with the issues and to problem solve in a small group using movement and dialogue.
+In May of 2023, I exhibited 26 photos of the dioramas and eight 3D ones in a small gallery as part of the Contact Photography Festival.
+Eight classes rom local schools attended the show and participated enthusiastically in discussions and drama sessions based on the themes in the dioramas.
+These sessions empowered students to engage viscerally with the issues and to problem solve in a small group using movement and dialogue.

-I’ve created a book (two volumes, 20 pp. ea) where each diorama photo is accompanied by a single thought-provoking question to begin the discussion.
+Shortly after this, I decided to create a book (two volumes, 20 pp. ea) where each diorama photo is accompanied by a single thought-provoking question to begin the conversation.
 This book is intended for people of all ages to explore, discuss and ponder together.
+I’ve used it extensively in schools as I introduce the issues to students.
 You can purchase one directly from me ($22 Cdn. plus shipping).
 Here are a few pages from the book.

 See even more Diorama Photos in my BLOG and in PROGRAMMES